tenstorrent/sfpi/README.md

     git submodule update --init
     cd tt-gcc
     git submodule update --init

+  If you are working on gcc (probably in a submodule such as riscv-gcc), be sure to check out an appropriate branch.
+The gcc work isn't done on master, typically it is done on tt-rel/riscv-gcc-10.2.0.
+If you are just compiling, then don't bother with this, the --init above should put you at the right commit.

 3) Configure the compiler:
     export SFPI_ROOT=<path to sfpi top level>